pjreddie/darknet/README.md

 # Darknet-cpp for Windows

-Currently tested with VS2013, CUDA8.0 on Win10.
+Currently tested with VS2015, CUDA8.0 on Win10 upto RS5.

 The solution file requires the below repository.